- Not Evaluated

 - Extinct in the Wild

-Elephants are the largest land mammal in the world; they are strong and also very intelligent and social.
+Elephants are the largest land mammal in the world; they are strong but they are also very intelligent and social.
 Inhabiting Asia’s forests, elephants are herbivorous and are seen in large family groups.
 Also known as Pachyderms, which is derived from a Greek word meaning ‘thick skinned’.

 - Asia, Sri Lanka, Borneo and Sumatra